estark37/estark37.github.io/_posts/2021-02-01-padding-partitioning-oracles-and-another-hot-take-on-pakes.md

 and other attacks which initiate multiple requests from JavaScript to attack session cookies or other secrets.
 I find this to be an unrealistic attack setting for aPAKEs on several levels.
-First, web browsers don’t generally implement aPAKES, and if they did and integrated them with browser-based password managers, I imagine that each login request would require user interaction, as I just explained.
+First, web browsers don’t generally implement aPAKEs, and if they did and integrated them with browser-based password managers, I imagine that each login request would require user interaction, as I just explained.
 Further, I previously wrote up a different [hot take](https://emilymstark.com/2020/07/30/should-web-apps-use-pakes.html) about why I don’t think PAKEs are coming to the web or web browsers, and that further cements my skepticism about the practicality of this attack.

 Don’t get me wrong: partitioning oracle attacks in aPAKEs are weaknesses that should be fixed.
 But, I do think they will remain confined to the world of theoretical attacks.
 Generally I predict partitioning oracle attacks will have significant practical impact, perhaps as much as padding oracle attacks, but I think that impact will come from settings other than aPAKEs.

+<small><i>Thanks to [Chris Palmer](https://noncombatant.org) for giving me
+feedback on an earlier version of this post.</i></small>

 [^1]: There could be some unlucky cases where the attack strategy doesn’t
     actually work.
 For example, suppose the original unpadded plaintext is 15 bytes long and ends in `0x02`.
 The padded plaintext’s last two bytes would be `0x02 0x01` (the original unpadded message’s last byte, followed by one byte of padding).
-In this case, a choice of _b_ = `0x03` would produce valid padding, because the transformed plaintext would end in `0x02 0x01 ^ 0x03` = `0x02 0x02` -- a valid padding of two bytes.
+In this case, a choice of _b_ = `0x03` would produce valid padding, because the transformed plaintext would end in `0x02 0x01 ⊕ 0x03` = `0x02 0x02` -- a valid padding of two bytes.
 So the attacker has unwittingly transformed the plaintext so that it ends up with two bytes of padding instead of one, which is what the attacker was searching for.
 We could